 - [Editorial Standards](https://yoursite.com/editorial): Our reporting methodology.

-Notice the pattern across all three: factual descriptions, intent-based sections, and 5–10 links maximum.
-You can always expand — but start lean.
+- [Team](https://yoursite.com/team): Writers and subject matter experts.Notice the pattern across all three: factual descriptions, task-based sections, and 5–10 links maximum.
+You can always expand, but start lean.

 Run any llms.txt file through our free LLMs.txt Validator to check for structural errors and broken links before publishing.

-How to Use LLMs.txt (Best Practices)
+How to use LLMs.txt (Best practices)

 1. Where to Upload